 33 Instagram Captions That Will Break Your Like-Ometer

 The first step to getting a ton of Instagram likes is posting a great photo.
 But photo quality isn’t enough if you want to join the best of the best – you also need a killer caption.
-Great, funny Instagram captions push your post over the top.
+Great Instagram captions push your post over the top.
 They make your audience laugh, cry, and above all, identify with your photo.
-But more importantly, the best Instagram captions help your account get found, so you can get more followers.
+But more importantly, they help your account get found, so you can get more followers.

 Still, crafting a funny Instagram caption isn’t as easy as it looks.
 Not only is it easy to second guess yourself, but if you second guess yourself over and over again, it’s easy to lose confidence.
 And a lack of confidence can be enough to discourage posting altogether.

 Our solution?
-Look at the funniest users on the platform, and study how they craft their Instagram captions, selfie captions, and selfie quotes.
-We pulled 33 funny Instagram captions from a handful of well-known Instagram users, and grouped them into four categories.
-Once internalized, you’ll be able to easily adapt these categories to your own content—and post witty and engaging Instagram captions at a moment’s notice!
+Look at the funniest users on the platform, and study how they craft their captions.
+We pulled the 33 best captions from a handful of well-known Instagram users, and grouped them into four categories.
+Once internalized, you’ll be able to easily adapt these categories to your own content—and post witty and engaging blurbs at a moment’s notice!

-Ready for 33 funny Instagram captions that will break your like-ometer?
+Ready for 33 epic Instagram captions that will break your like-ometer?
 Let’s dive in!

 Self-deprecating Instagram captions